-In this tutorial we will take a look at how to root the Samsung Galaxy Tab 2 10.1 GT-P5100 model running on Android 4.2.2 Jellybean, despite being an older tablet this device is still owned by many people who may be sick of TouchWiz and want to customise their device and get the most out of it.
+In this tutorial, we will take a look at how to root the Samsung Galaxy Tab 2 10.1 GT-P5100 model running on Android 4.2.2 Jellybean, despite being an older tablet this device is still owned by many people who may be sick of TouchWiz and want to customize their device and get the most out of it.

 Assuming your running Windows on your computer this tutorial will walk you through how to successfully root your Galaxy Tab 2.